Gottlieb Daimler: Career through 1882

 Daimler went to work for Maschinenfabrik Daniel Straub, Geislingen an der Steige, where he designed tools, mills, and turbines.
 In 1863, he joined the Bruderhaus Reutlingen, a Christian Socialist toolmaker, as inspector and later executive.
 While there, he met Wilhelm Maybach, then a 15-year-old orphan.
-Thanks to Daimler's organizational skills, the factory managed to show a profit, but he quit in frustration in 1869, joining Maschinenbau Gesellschaft Karlsruhe in July.
+Thanks to Daimler's organisational skills, the factory managed to show a profit, but he quit in frustration in 1869, joining Maschinenbau Gesellschaft Karlsruhe in July.

 When in 1872 N.A.
 Otto and Cie reorganized as Gasmotoren-Fabrik Deutz, management picked Daimler as factory manager, bypassing even Otto, and Daimler joined the company in August, bringing in Maybach as chief designer.
 While Daimler managed to improve production, the weakness in Otto's vertical piston design, coupled to Daimler's stubborn insistence on atmospheric engines, led the company to an impasse.
 Neither Otto nor Daimler would give way, and when Daimler was offered the choice of founding a Deutz branch in Saint Petersburg or resigning, he resigned to set up shop in Cannstatt (financed by savings and shares in Deutz), where he was shortly joined by Maybach.

 Otto four-stroke engine (1876)

 In 1872 at age 38, Daimler and Maybach moved to work at the world's largest manufacturer of stationary engines at the time, the Deutz-AG-Gasmotorenfabrik in Cologne.
 It was half-owned by Nicolaus Otto, who was looking for a new technical director.
 As directors, both Daimler and Otto focused on gas-engine development while Maybach was chief designer.

-In 1876, Otto developed a gaseous fuel, compressed charge four-stroke cycle, (also known as the Otto Cycle) engine after 14 years of effort, a system characterized by four piston strokes (intake, compression, power, and exhaust).
+In 1876, Otto developed a gaseous fuel, compressed charge four-stroke cycle, (also known as the Otto Cycle) engine after 14 years of effort, a system characterised by four piston strokes (intake, compression, power, and exhaust).
 Otto intended that his invention would replace the steam engines predominant in those years, even though his engine was still primitive and inefficient.

 Otto's engine was patented in 1877, but one of his 25 patents was soon challenged and overturned.
 Daimler, who wanted to make his own engine, feared Otto's patent would prevent it.
 Daimler hired an attorney who found that a prior art patent for a four stroke engine had been issued in Paris in 1862 to Beau De Rochas, a French public works engineer.

 Meanwhile, serious personal differences arose between Daimler and Otto, reportedly with Otto being jealous of Daimler, because of his university background and knowledge.
 Daimler wanted to build small engines that could be applied to transportation but Otto had no interest in this.
 When Otto excluded Daimler from his engine patents there was great animosity between the two.
 Daimler was fired in 1880, receiving 112,000 Gold marks in Deutz-AG shares in compensation for the patents of both Daimler and Maybach.
 Maybach resigned later and followed Daimler.